NeverSinkDev/NeverSink-Filter/README.txt.txt

 Regular = The normal version.
 Nice balance of hidden/shown items in the endgame.
 Perfect for beginners and experts alike.
 Semi-Strict = Hides several bulky/bad rares.
 Designed for experienced players and speedrunners.
 Not recommended for beginners.
 Strict = Hides the majority of all rares in the endgame.
 Designed for high-magic-find characters and cull-parties.
-Slick = The regular version with less background colors (more GGG-styled).
-Also good for colorblind players.
 Uber-Strict = Crazy filtering level.
 You've been warned.
 It displays only the Creme de la Creme.
 Hides >90% rares, portals, wisdoms, armorers, agumentations, most recipes etc.

 Template = DO NOT USE FOR GAMEPLAY.
 Special version design for creating your own filters.